– for Gestalt Therapists

 For many years, the Norwegian Gestalt Institute has offered training abroad (Czech Republic, Hungary, Poland, France, etc.) and now we invite former students from abroad to come to Norway.
 Trainers in this program are chosen from institutes throughout Europe and represent various topics and trends in gestalt therapy.

-The first year includes four workshops consisting of in total 96 hours, and four supervision sessions of three hours each in smaller groups.
+The workshops consists in total 120 hours, and four supervision sessions of three hours each in smaller groups.